cdeutsch/cypress-image-snapshot/README.md

 - `customSnapshotsDir` : Path to the directory that snapshot images will be written to, defaults to `<rootDir>/cypress/snapshots`.
 - `customDiffDir`: Path to the directory that diff images will be written to, defaults to a sibling `__diff_output__` directory alongside each snapshot.
+- `noErrors`: Don't fail tests when the snapshot is different, log to console instead.

 Additionally, any options for [`cy.screenshot()`](https://docs.cypress.io/api/commands/screenshot.html#Arguments) and [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot#optional-configuration) can be passed in the `options` argument to `addMatchImageSnapshotCommand` and `cy.matchImageSnapshot()`.
 The local options in `cy.matchImageSnapshot()` will overwrite the default options set in `addMatchImageSnapshot`.